 I volunteered in both my girl’s classrooms from kinder up until about 4th grade.

 I literally spent hours there over the years in addition to being on the PTA.
 That changed last year when my middle daughter was in 4th grade.

 I approached her teacher and offered my support and even followed up a few times via email.
 Nada.
 Zip.
 Zilch.

 She never took me up on anything and in my prior years, I had done everything from leading reading groups to cutting, laminating, copying, and binding or just cleaning the classroom.

 Ironically, she was clearly burned out and stressed and left the school at the end of the year.

 Why she chose to not accept free help I’ll never know.
 But there ARE people out there who would love to help, so take advantage of it.

 You became a teacher to help kids, right?

 Maybe you even had dreams of helping to make the world a better place and help grow the next generation of leaders.

-But between living paycheck to paycheck, district policies drafted by someone who had been out of the classroom for decades and ever-increasing STAAR test standards, you lost sight of that vision.
+But between living paycheck to paycheck (click to read on my site), district policies drafted by someone who had been out of the classroom for decades and ever-increasing STAAR test standards, you lost sight of that vision.